 Trump and 18 allies indicted on RICO charges in Georgia election case

+Trump and 18 allies indicted on RICO charges in Georgia election case: ‘The law is completely nonpartisan’

 The former president now faces four separate criminal cases against him in four separate jurisdictions, two state and two federal